-Service animals and emotional support animals are permitted to sit on your lap, provided that the animal is “no larger than a lap child”.
+Service animals are permitted to sit on your lap, provided that the animal is “no larger than a lap child”.
 However, if you keep the animal on your lap, you can not sit in a seat with an inflatable seatbelt as it would be unsafe for the animal.
 Trained service animals can also be placed on the aircraft floor, but no part of them can be placed on an aircraft seat at any time.

 Animals placed at your feet cannot block aisles or other areas that need to remain clear in cases of an emergency evacuation.
 Furthermore, an animal placed on the floor cannot get in the way of another passenger’s foot room unless there was explicit consent indicating that the other passenger would allow it.